apollographql/apollo-kotlin/design-docs/Threading.md

 ## Sync vs Async HTTP requests

 **On iOS**, there isn't much choice as NSURLSession only has an async API.
 While that could theoretically be made synchronous using semaphores, it is hard to do so because that would most likely have to be written in Objective-C. Also that would mean that we pay the context switching price in all cases and also that keeps a thread waiting just doing nothing so a coroutine is way more efficient there.

-The `NSURLSession` takes a queue to dispatch to as a parameter.
-If we want to use a coroutine to wait on the call, that means the coroutine will have to execute on that queue (because coroutines cannot change thread sunless using `coroutines-mt`, which is out of scope so far).
-An easy to use queue is the main queue.
-Doing this means **the request coroutine will run on the main thread on iOS**

 **On the JVM**, there are less restrictions.
 OkHttp has as `synchronous` API that could potentially avoid a context switch.
 One pitfall is cancellation as it would have to happen from a separate thread but that might actually work.
 Not reusing the OkHttp threadpool means that it won't be able to be shared with other OkHttp clients but since GraphQL usually connects to a single host, it's not clear what would be shared there.

 ## Sync vs Async Cache

 **On iOS**, here as well, there isn't much choice as the cache is fundamentally mutable and will need to be run from its own thread.
 The difference with NSURLSession is that we have more control over where the callback happens.
 We can decide the thread where the work and callback happen.
-So we're theoretically not limited to main thread (but since HTTP forces the coroutine to run on the main thread, it will happen there.

 **On the JVM**, the traditional way to do this would involve ReadWriteLock.
 ReadWriteLock allow:
 * concurrent reads to the DB